elampron/wealthsphere/.prompts/feat.-Scenario-Module.md

-Scenario Module Implementation – Technical Specification Feature Overview:
+Technical Specification: Scenario Module Implementation

-This feature introduces the Scenario Module in WealthSphere.
-The goal is to allow users to create, manage, and apply different financial scenarios when making projections.
-This lays the foundation for future enhancements, including the transition to the Entity Value Table for storing financial values.
+Feature Overview:This document outlines the implementation of the Scenario Module in WealthSphere.
+The Scenario Module allows users to create, manage, and use different financial scenarios for projections and planning.
+This feature is foundational for future enhancements, including the upcoming Entity Value Table changes.
+However, scenario-based projections will not be implemented at this stage.

 Feature 1: Scenario Table & Data Structure

-Objective:
-Create a new database table to store financial scenarios.
+Objective:Create a dedicated database table to store financial scenario metadata.
 This table will serve as a reference for all scenario-related entries.

-Key Details:
+Key Requirements:

-Each scenario will have a name, description, creation date, and user ownership.
+The system will have a new table to store scenarios, each having a unique name, description, creation timestamp, and user ownership.

-A default scenario called “Actual” will be created in the system automatically.
+A default scenario named "Actual" will be pre-created in the system.

-The “Actual” scenario cannot be deleted or renamed but can be referenced like any other scenario.
+The "Actual" scenario cannot be deleted or renamed, but it can be referenced like any other scenario.

-Users will be able to create additional scenarios to simulate different financial projections, such as “Early Retirement” or “Market Crash”.
+Users will be able to create new scenarios for alternative financial projections.

 Feature 2: Scenario Management UI

-Objective:
-Provide users with an interface to create, edit, and delete scenarios easily.
+Objective:Enable users to create, edit, and delete scenarios via an intuitive interface.

-How It Will Work:
+User Interface Requirements:

-A Scenario List View will display all scenarios a user has created.
+A Scenario List View that displays all scenarios a user has created, including their names, descriptions, and creation dates.

-Each scenario will show its name, description, and creation date.
-Users will have action buttons to edit, delete, and select a scenario.
+Action buttons for editing, deleting, and selecting a scenario.

-A Scenario Form will allow users to enter a scenario name and description.
-Validation will prevent users from creating duplicate scenario names.
+A Scenario Form that allows users to enter a scenario name and description, with validation to prevent duplicate names.
-The system will prevent users from deleting the “Actual” scenario to ensure data integrity.
-Additional Safeguards:

-If a user tries to delete a scenario, a confirmation prompt will appear to prevent accidental deletion.
+A restriction where users cannot delete locked scenarios, like the default "Actual" scenario.

+A confirmation prompt before deleting any user-created scenario.

+API Endpoints:

+There will be APIs to retrieve, create, edit, and delete scenarios.

-Feature 3: Scenario Selection & Application
+Deferred: Scenario Selection & Projections Integration
-Objective:
-Enable users to apply a specific scenario when viewing financial projections.

-How It Will Work:

-A scenario dropdown will be available in the financial projections view.
-Users will be able to switch between scenarios to compare different financial outcomes.
-The system will remember the selected scenario even after logging out and logging back in.
-Database Impact:
+Reason for Deferral:

-When the Entity Value Table is introduced, all financial values—such as investments, expenses, and assets—will reference a scenario ID.
+Scenario-based projections will only be implemented after the Entity Value Table is in place.

-This means users will be able to store different values for the same entity under different scenarios.
+No changes to the current projection system will be made at this stage.

+Scenarios will be captured and stored, but they will not yet be applied in financial projections.